limaolin2017/camm/README.md

 ## Explicit Re-posing
 We provide an example of directly re-posing the learned kinematic chain and mesh for the AMA female [here](docs/REPOSING.md).

-Note that it is using our pre-trained checkpoint, so users can directly run it after installation and ANA data preparation (no training needed).
+Note that it is using our pre-trained checkpoint, so users can directly run it after installation and AMA data preparation (no training needed).

 ## Quantitative Evaluation
 Please follow the detailed instructions [here](docs/EVALUATION.md) to run quantitative evaluation for each dataset.